LePhenix47/LePhenix47/README.md

 </p>

 ### VSCode setup
-Go get my VSCode setup, you can it on your own using this link: https://vscode.dev/profile/github/215b4a7c0d3b3dff4229ab388a0f1187
+To access my VSCode setup, you can use the following link: [VSCode Setup](https://vscode.dev/profile/github/6fe0e883e1063062a8338a95624114d4).
+Feel free to explore and customize it for your own use